Alignak-monitoring/alignak-doc/source/03_how_it_work/daemons.rst

 Daemons
 =======

-Alignak framework is made of 6 daemons
+Alignak framework is made of 6 daemons.
+Each daemon type has its own role in the monitoring process.

 Arbiter